stabix/stabix/doc/experimental_data.rst

 EBSD map GUI
 ***************

-To plot EBSD map in the EBSD map GUI, two types of TSL-OIM files are required :
+To plot EBSD map in the EBSD map GUI, two types of TSL-OIM files are required:

-- Reconstructed Boundaries File ;
+- Reconstructed Boundaries File;

 - Grain File Type 2.